GenomicRanges: Genomic analysis

 binned_avg_gr = subject.binned_average(bins=bins_gr, scorename="score", outname="binned_score")

-now you might wonder how can I generate these bins?
+Now you might wonder how can I generate these bins?

-Generate tiles or bins from GenomicRanges
+Generate tiles or bins

-• tile: Splits each genomic region by n (number of regions) or by width (maximum width of each tile)
+• tile: Splits each genomic region by n (number of regions) or by width (maximum width of each tile).

 • sliding_windows: Generates sliding windows within each range, by width and step.